I understand why some Harry Potter fans are distancing themselves from the fandom. It saddens me because I Harry Potter so much.

 Read Silently

 I think I’m like most people when I say that I read silently.
 Reading out loud takes too much time.
 The only time I read out loud is when I read to someone, like my friends’ kids or a niece or nephew.
-I do enjoy reading to kids, but I like reading my own books silently.
 I think this is why I prefer reading books myself to listening to an audiobook.

 Spoilers Welcome … Sometimes

 Sometimes I read ahead and spoil myself.
 I know!
 I know.
-I only do it when the tension is too high, but I don’t skip pages.
+I only do it when the tension is too much for me to handle.
+I never skip pages or skim.
 I read everything.

 Books Have Feelings